couch-consulting/bayes_insurance_java/README.md

 * Last column contains evaluation information (e.g. Assigned product A/B)
 * Values separated by semicolon
 * No usage of quotes
+* "Empty" values are marked with "n.a."
+* Number values minimum are 0

+## Docu
+* You have to surround every Netica code with try-catch statements
+* For state of Nodes: If not a string -> N indicates pure Number, R indicates Range
+* Only Int Numbers and ranges possible due to netica seeing a "." or "," as state separator